lcls-mlcv/lcls-mlcv.github.io/_projects/simulation.md

 ---
 layout: projects
 title: Sim-EXAFS
-description: Simulated devices for Extended X-ray Absorption Fine Structure (EXAFS) spectroscopy scans on the MFX beamline at LCLS-II.
+description: Simulation layer for running and debugging EXAFS workflows on MFX without beamline access (DCCM/vernier/TFS/undulator/diagnostics + lightweight DAQ).
 img: assets/img/Gemini_Generated_Image_EXAFS_simulated.png
 importance: 3
 category: autoMFX
 related_publications: false
 ---

-## Overview
+### Project Goal
-The MFX codebase includes a simulation layer that lets you exercise beamline workflows without access to the physical MFX hutch.
-The goal is not perfect beam physics, but *high-fidelity control behavior*: the same device interfaces, the same sequencing, and realistic enough signals to develop scan logic, alignment routines, and operator training safely offline.
+**Sim-EXAFS** provides an offline, safety-first environment to develop and test EXAFS scan workflows for MFX.
+Instead of aiming for perfect beam physics, it focuses on *high-fidelity control behavior*: the same device interfaces, the same sequencing, and realistic enough signals to validate scan logic, alignment routines, and operator procedures without touching real hardware.

-## Why it exists
-Simulation mode supports day-to-day development (no-beam testing and faster iteration), validation of optimization logic with predictable behavior, training without risk to hardware, and debugging when one needs to separate control-flow bugs from EPICS/DAQ/hardware issues.
+### What it enables
+Sim-EXAFS is used for rapid iteration when beam time is unavailable, debugging control-flow issues independently of EPICS/DAQ problems, validating optimization behavior against predictable synthetic signals, and training new users on complex workflows with zero risk to the instrument.

-## How it works
+### How it works
-The simulation follows a centralized **device registry** pattern.
-A global dictionary of **devices** is populated by either real hardware (`init_devices()`) or synthetic devices (`sim_devices()`).
-Downstream code consumes the **devices** through the same keys and method calls, so most of the code does not need to care whether it is running against real PV-backed devices or simulated stand-ins.
+Simulation uses a centralized **device registry**.
+A global `devices` dictionary is populated by real hardware via `init_devices()` or simulated stand-ins via `sim_devices()`.
+Downstream code interacts with `devices[...]` through the same keys and methods, so most scan and optimization code runs unchanged in either mode.

-## What is simulated

-#### Vernier energy control
-The vernier simulation in `mfx/optimize/beamline_hw.py` mimics fine energy trim around the DCCM.
-It tracks commanded vs. effective position using a custom axis wrapper and keeps state in module-level trackers so actions remain consistent across calls (important for scan loops).
-A simple *energy-dependent systematic offset* is applied to emulate the real-world behavior where vernier and DCCM do not perfectly agree, and the offset grows with energy.
-To enable alignment and calibration workflows, the simulation supports mode-dependent behavior: in “alignment scan” mode the vernier lands exactly at the requested value to emulate an alignment scan; in “calibration scan” mode DCCM and vernier move together while the offset model remains active.

-To make intensity-based alignment testable, the simulation generates a synthetic intensity signal that peaks when the vernier matches the DCCM, using a Gaussian-shaped response with added noise.
-A companion helper provides a simulated DCCM readback with small measurement noise so code that relies on energy readback behaves realistically.

-#### Transfocator (TFS)
-The transfocator simulation in `tfs/sim_transfocator.py` reproduces the *mechanics and API* of the lens system: lens insert/remove state, a translation stage, and a wrapper object that looks like the real `Transfocator`.
-Lenses are backed by fake EPICS signals and the translation stage is implemented as a synthetic motor axis; moving the stage updates lens positions in a consistent way.
-This is designed to be transparent to scan logic and focus-tracking code: you can call `.insert()`, `.remove()`, and `.translation.mv()` exactly as you would on real hardware.

-What it does not attempt to do is model true optical focusing or transmission.
-It is a control-level simulation for testing sequencing, configuration lookup, and lens-state bookkeeping.

-#### Undulator pointing
-The undulator pointing simulation in `mfx/optimize/undpoint.py` emulates the ACR-style “command → actuate → done” move pattern and tracks state across moves.
-It supports both a delta-move interface and an absolute-position interface (implemented by converting absolute requests into deltas).
-Polarity conventions are preserved so algorithms that depend on sign behave the same way as on the beamline.
-The moves complete immediately (no motion time modeling), focusing on logic correctness rather than dynamics.

-#### DAQ (lightweight)
-For routines that need a DAQ object (notably bluesky-driven calibration flows), a minimal `FakeDaq` replaces the real LCLS-II DAQ interface.
-Methods are no-ops but return the expected types, which allows plans to run without network access or DAQ state.
-This is intentionally limited: it validates control flow and integration points, not data products, file writing, or event-dependent logic.

-#### Diagnostics (YAG, Wave8, IPMs)
+### Simulated beamline components
+Sim-EXAFS covers the control surfaces needed to exercise the EXAFS automation loop:

+- **Vernier + DCCM coupling (control realism)**
+  The vernier simulator mimics fine energy trim around the DCCM with persistent state and an energy-dependent systematic offset (so “commanded” and “effective” energy can differ as they often do on real systems).
+It also provides mode-aware behavior to support alignment and calibration scans, plus a synthetic intensity signal that peaks when vernier and DCCM match—useful for testing intensity-based alignment.

+- **Transfocator (TFS) mechanics (API compatibility)**
+  The TFS simulator reproduces the lens insert/remove states and translation-stage motion using the same interface as the real `Transfocator`.
+This makes focus-tracking and per-energy configuration logic testable even though the simulation does not attempt to compute true optical focus or transmission.

+- **Undulator pointing (command/actuate/done behavior)**
+  The undulator simulation mirrors the ACR-style move pattern and preserves polarity conventions.
+It supports both delta and absolute moves so alignment routines can be developed against realistic control semantics.

+- **Diagnostics (YAG cameras, Wave8/IPM-like signals)**
-Diagnostics simulation is primarily implemented in `mfx/optimize/beamline_hw.py` and `mfx/optimize/devices.py`.
-YAG cameras produce synthetic Gaussian beam images whose centroid responds to simulated mirror pitch and undulator pointing, enabling alignment routines to “see” motion.
-Wave8/IPM-like readbacks provide derived X/Y positions and intensity-like signals with offsets and noise so centering and stability checks can be exercised.
-Marker support is included to keep camviewer-style workflows compatible with simulation.
+  Synthetic YAG images (Gaussian beam spots) respond to simulated mirror pitch and undulator pointing, allowing alignment routines to “see” beam motion.
+Derived position and intensity-like readbacks include offsets and noise so centering and stability checks behave plausibly.
+Marker support keeps camera-viewer workflows compatible.

+- **Lightweight DAQ (for plan execution)**
+  A minimal fake DAQ interface supports workflows that expect a DAQ object (e.g., bluesky-driven calibration), enabling scan plans to run without network access.
+This validates sequencing and integration points, but does not generate real data products.

-## Strengths
+### Strengths
-Simulation mode covers all major control surfaces needed for typical MFX workflows (energy trim, focusing optics, pointing, diagnostics, and enough DAQ scaffolding to run plans).
-It is intentionally interface-compatible with real devices, so code written against simulation is usually deployable without changes.
-Because synthetic diagnostics respond to control inputs, optimization and alignment routines can be developed and debugged meaningfully offline.
+Sim-EXAFS is intentionally interface-compatible with real hardware, so scan logic developed in simulation usually transfers directly to beamline operation.
+Because diagnostics respond to control inputs, optimization and alignment routines can be meaningfully debugged offline, not just “unit tested” in isolation.

-## Known gaps
+### Known gaps
-The simulation does not include full beam transport physics: no ray tracing, no real focus computation in the transfocator, simplified noise and response models, and minimal modeling of failures (timeouts, limit hits, EPICS disconnects, DAQ error states).
-Global, module-level trackers also make parallel independent “beamlines” in one process awkward unless a reset/scoping mechanism is added.
-DAQ simulation does not generate data or emulate file output, so data-dependent workflows cannot be validated end-to-end.
+The simulation does not model full beam transport physics (no ray tracing, simplified noise/response models), and most moves succeed immediately without realistic failure modes (timeouts, limit hits, disconnects, DAQ errors).
+State is often maintained at module scope, which can make parallel independent simulation scenarios awkward without a reset/scoping mechanism.
+DAQ simulation does not emulate file writing or event streams, so data-dependent logic cannot be validated end-to-end.